 In typical lean fashion, I initiated a 5S project to start out.
 For those that don’t know, 5S is a method of conducting an organizational project that consists of sorting, setting in order, shining (cleaning), standardizing, and sustaining.
 While we won’t be going completely into each step in detail in this blog post, I will point a few things out.

 We first encountered a marriage of lean principles and safety during the sorting stage.
 Taking everything off the walls, off of shelves, and placing it on the floor can create a lot of tripping, cutting, and slipping hazards, in addition to just making your workplace hard to navigate in the interim period.
 Luckily, part of the 5S sorting phase is to organize all of the items you pull out into categories.
-Using floor tape (such as this), we were able to neatly partition off “bins” for items that would be replaced, those that would be thrown away, etc. You can use actual three dimensional bins to accomplish this, but floor tape keeps things minimal and also allows you to easily re-size your boundaries if need be.
+Using floor tape, we were able to neatly partition off “bins” for items that would be replaced, those that would be thrown away, etc. You can use actual three dimensional bins to accomplish this, but floor tape keeps things minimal and also allows you to easily re-size your boundaries if need be.

 For the purposes of this project, we moved assembly equipment as well (the pieces we were working with were fairly portable, as opposed to fixed conveyor belts) so that it could be evaluated before being returned to its new home; this gave us a good idea of our total (clean) space.